hardlizard/hardLizard0-Engine/README.md

 goActionAdventure is a prototype for an action adventure game written in golang using hajimehoshi/ebiten as a backend.
 Once working, the codebase is intended to be reworked into a generic 2d tile engine.

+To run, execute `go run *.go` in the source directory.

 ### Todo

 #### Alpha